-- Level 1 Observable inputs that reflect quoted prices for identical assets or liabilities in active markets. - Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
+• Level 1 - Observable inputs that reflect quoted prices for identical assets or liabilities in active markets.

+- Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
 The Company primarily uses broker quotes for valuation of its short-term investments.
-Forward exchange contracts are classified as Level 2 because they are valued using quoted market prices and other observable data for similar instruments in an active market. - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+The forward exchange contracts are classified as Level 2 because they are valued using quoted market prices and other observable data for similar instruments in an active market. - · Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

 The Company uses the market approach to measure fair value for its financial assets and liabilities.
 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities.
-During the three months ended March 30, 2012, there were no nonrecurring fair value measurements of assets and liabilities subsequent to initial recognition.
+During the three months ended March 29, 2013, there were no nonrecurring fair value measurements of assets and liabilities subsequent to initial recognition.

-The following table sets forth the fair value of the Company's financial assets and liabilities measured at fair value on a recurring basis as of March 30, 2012 and December 31, 2011, based on the three-tier fair value hierarchy:
+The following table sets forth the fair value of the Company's financial assets and liabilities measured at fair value as of March 29, 2013 and December 31, 2012, based on the three-tier fair value hierarchy (in thousands):